-The API RP explains when to report FL as Calculated ISO Fluid Loss (tests that “blow out” in less than the 30 min test interval) or ISO Fluid Loss (fluid loss was measured for a full 30 min without “blowing out”).
-The FL value is doubled only if there is still fluid filtering at 30 min, if not the FL is calculated.
-Which is exactly what the procedure says … if at 30 min, it hasn’t blow out … meaning N2 is not leaking and it is liquid still dropping, the rate of filtration after 30 min is not necessary close to zero, because cement cake is not necessary impermeable at that time.
-Now regarding the formula it is easier to understand looking at the original one:
+The API RP explains when to report FL as Calculated ISO Fluid Loss (tests that ‘blow out’ in less than the 30 min test interval) or ISO Fluid Loss (fluid loss is measured for a full 30 mins without ‘blowing out’).
+The FL value is doubled only if there is still fluid filtering at 30 mins if not, the FL is calculated.
+This is exactly what the procedure says.
+If at 30 mins, it hasn’t blown out, meaning N2 is not leaking, and it is liquid still dropping, the rate of filtration after 30 mins is not necessarily close to zero, because cement cake is not necessarily impermeable at that time.
+Now regarding the formula, it is easier to understand looking at the original one:

-As you see, if there is still filtrate dropping (without “blowing out” N2) at 30 min (end of test).
+As you see, if there is still filtrate dropping (without ‘blowing out’ N2) at 30 mins (the end of test).
 The term in the square root becomes 1 and the filtrate is the double of the collected volume